 Browser Compatibility Issues with the Learning Hub

-Brightspace’s minimum for supported browser versions increases every January and July.
-The January update increases the minimum supported browser versions to:
+To maintain performance, accessibility, and security, Brightspace’s minimum supported browser versions increases every January and July.
+This update increases the minimum supported browser versions to:

 Operating systems impacted: Windows, MacOS, Chrome OS, iOS and Android